Hawaii Burglary Rates and Burglary Maps

 The rate of burglary in Hawaii is 2.117 per 1,000 residents during a standard year.
 People who live in Hawaii generally consider the west part of the state to be the safest.

-By a simple count ignoring population, more crimes occur in the central parts of Hawaii: about 1,088 per year.
+By a simple count ignoring population, more burglary occurs in the central parts of Hawaii: about 1,088 per year.
 The east part of Hawaii has fewer cases of burglary with only 64 in a typical year.

 To better understand and navigate these intricate crime maps, a high-speed internet connection can be crucial.
 Fast and seamless online connectivity ensures that map details load efficiently, providing users with clearer, uninterrupted insights.
 If you're considering enhancing your online experience, check out high speed internet in Hawaii at ISP Reports.